Electron-phonon coupling in magnetic materials using the local spin density approximation: Theory

 and it follows that the deformation potential becomes

 In systems with many valence electrons, we are commonly interested in the deformation potential of several bands.
-In that regard, for each spin channel we can consider
+For each spin channel, we can consider

 as the deformation potential of interest, with the sum over the electronic bands $m,n$ restricted to the bands in the Wannier manifold $\mathcal{M}$.
-We also extend the mode- and momentum-resolved electron-phonon coupling $\lambda_{\mathbf{q}\nu}$, which in the double delta approximation at the collinear level becomes~\cite{Moseni2024}
+We also extend the mode- and momentum-resolved electron-phonon coupling $\lambda_{\mathbf{q}\nu}$, related to the imaginary part of the phonon self energy $\Im\Pi_{\mathbf{q}\nu}$, which in the double delta approximation at the collinear level becomes~\cite{Moseni2024}

-where $N(\varepsilon_{\textrm{F}})$ is the total density of states at the Fermi energy $\varepsilon_{\rm F}$ and $w_{\mathbf{k}}$ are the $\mathbf{k}$-point weights normalized to one.
-We note that another definition exists for the spin-resolved electron-phonon coupling using the partial density of states at the Fermi level $N^{\sigma}(\varepsilon_{\rm F})$~\cite{Verstraete2013}.
+where $N(\varepsilon_{\textrm{F}})$ is the total density of states at the Fermi energy $\varepsilon_{\rm F}$ and $w_{\mathbf{k}}$ are the $\mathbf{k}$-point integration weights normalized to one.
+In the non-magnetic case, the sum over $\sigma$ is removed and $\sum_{\mathbf{k}} w_{\mathbf{k}} = 2$ due to time-reversal symmetry.
+We note that another definition exists for the spin-resolved electron-phonon coupling using the partial density of states at the Fermi level $N^{\sigma}(\varepsilon_{\rm F})$~\cite{Verstraete2013,Badrtdinov2023}.
 However, this convention will suffer from divergences in half- and semi-metals, where only one spin channel contributes to the total density of states.
-The present version should be used systematically for spin polarized cases, heeding the factor of 2 between $N^{\sigma}$ and $N$ in the unpolarized case.
+The present version should be used systematically for spin polarized cases, taking into account the factor of 2 between $N^{\sigma}$ and $N$ in the unpolarized case.